 - American Express® Gold Card: Best for big spenders earning travel rewards

 - Hilton Honors American Express Surpass® Card: Best for earning Hilton hotel points

 - Citi® Double Cash Card: Best for unlimited cash back with no annual fee

-The information for the Chase Freedom.
-Amex EveryDay Preferred has been collected independently by Million Mile Secrets.
+The information for the Chase Freedom and Amex EveryDay Preferred has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Summary of the Best grocery credit cards

 |Chase Freedom Unlimited®||Earn 5% cash back (5 Chase points) on grocery store purchases (excluding Target and Walmart) for the first year you have the card, on up to $12,000 in qualifying purchases||Read our review of this card, which has one of the easiest rewards earning structures around!|

 |Chase Freedom||Earn 5% back the first $1,500 in combined purchases at grocery stores, fitness clubs and for gym memberships from April 1 to June 30, 2020.||Learn about the Chase Freedom's other perks here.|